-Bring the kids on our special family tour of new exhibition, The River, led by Curator Anna.
-Explore the history of the Parramatta River over its centuries of use for transport, food, fun and indigenous culture.
+Bring the kids on our special family tour of Old Government House's new exhibition, The River.
+Children of all ages and their guests are invited to uncover the history of the Parramatta River over its centuries of use for transport, food, fun and indigenous culture.

-During the Easter school holidays take a special family tour with our expert guide Anna – Old Government House’s Curator – who will reveal some great stories of the Parramatta River.
+During the school holidays take a special family tour with our expert guide who will reveal some great stories of the Parramatta River.
 Kids of all ages welcome!

 Just near Old Government House the confluence of Darling Mills Creek and Toongabbie Creek form the headwaters of the Parramatta River.
 This area was used by the local Burramatta people as a gathering place before the arrival of the British, and it was chosen for the settlement of Parramatta as the land was fed by the freshwater of the river.